kd5pbo/confflags/README.md

   - value from config file
   - default value

 Blank lines and lines starting with `#` are ignored.
-All other lines must have at least two parts, a key and a value separated by white space.
+Lines with only one word (which must be the name of a flag), are treated as if " true" were also in the line.
+This is useful for boolean flags.

 All defined flags can be printed to stdout by passing -dumpflags on the command line or specifying `dumpflags true` in the config file.  `Parse()`